-This section contains information about some of the data storage devices available for your computer.
-These devices enable you to expand the capacity of your computer.
+This section contains information about some of the data-storage devices available for your computer.
+You can use these devices to expand the capacity of your computer.

 The common types of storage devices that can be used in the computer are: